+APC1: Central East Greenock - Broomhill and Drumfrochar, P - + P+ ?
+0 + 0 Ρ- 0 Strone and Wellington Park

+Further detail on the envisaged form the development of this site will take is set out in the Supplementary Guidance on Local Development Frameworks.
+This shows the green space elements of the site being retained and improved.
+The only undeveloped area of the site earmarked for development is the Strone Greenfield site where development could have a negative impact on biodiversity, flora and fauna present on that site.

-APC1: Central East Greenock - Broomhill and Drumfrochar, Strone and Wellington Park P - + P+ ?
-0 + 0 Ρ- 0 Potential negative impact on biodiversity, flora and fauna through loss of habitat if Greenfield part of site is developed, part of which is also a SINC.
+Potential negative impact on biodiversity, flora and fauna through loss of habitat if Greenfield part of site is developed, part of which is also a SINC.

 Positive impact on population and human health from the provision of new homes and a more coherent and integrated layout across the area.

 Potential positive impact on soil through decontamination of potentially contaminated industrial sites.

 Unknown impact on the water environment as dependent on the form and location of development within the site.
 The Eastern Line of Falls from the Greenock Cut runs through the site which has a number of maintenance issues that could be resolved through the development process.

 Positive impact on material assets as parts of the site are council owned.

 Potential negative impact on landscape dependent on the form of development of the southern most Greenfield site which is prominent on a hillside and on the edge of the settlement.

-Any negative impacts would be required to be mitigated by the developer through the development management process.
+Mitigation Measures: The Strone Greenfield site has been assessed separately under RES3.
+Negative impacts on biodiversity, flora and fauna will be investigated and minimised as necessary through the need of any application to meet the requirements of policy ENV7.
+The Strone Greenfield part of the site is also where any negative impacts on the landscape will be felt but these will also be minimised through the application of policies SDS3 and RES1.

+Chantor E NVIR ONN IENTAL ISSUES Chapter BFF PHH S WE CF MA СН I IR BFF Biodiversity, Flora and Fauna MA Material Assets LDP Policy U 01 MA on iix PHH Population and Human Health S Soil CH Cultural and Built Heritage L Landscape Location WE Water Environment CF Air and Climatic Factors IR Inter-relationships